GoltZzz/golti/CONTRIBUTING.md

    ```
 2. Open a Pull Request targeting the **`main`** branch.
 3. Once the hotfix is merged into `main`, the changes must be merged or cherry-picked back into `dev` to keep both branches in sync.

 ---

+## 🤖 AI-Assisted Contributions

+AI tools (such as Copilot, ChatGPT, Claude, Cursor, Antigravity, etc.) are welcome to assist with writing code, tests, and documentation.
+However, please keep the following in mind:

+- **Review Before Submitting:** Always thoroughly inspect, test, and understand all AI-generated contributions before creating a Pull Request.
+Never submit unreviewed or unverified AI output.
+- **Author Accountability:** You, as the pull request author, are 100% responsible for all submitted code, including its correctness, security, licensing, and adherence to project standards.
+- **Quality & Verification:** Ensure type checks (`npm run typecheck`) and unit tests (`npm run test`) pass for all AI-assisted modifications before asking for review.

+---